jtibbetts-sfly/js-arch-interview/README.md

 # Test

-## Feature 1: Add a JWT login/logout functionality. (client/server)
+## Feature 1: Add JWT authentication. (client/server)
+### Client
 * client should display a link/button to login if user is not logged in
 * client should display the logged in users' name and a link/button to logout if user is logged in
+### Server
 * server should support JWT authentication
 * server should support endpoint to return current user details